naderawadala/IceAndFire/README.md

 # Ice and Fire API

-The Ice and Fire API provides access to data related to houses, characters, and books from the famous "A Song of Ice and Fire" series by George R.R.
+The Ice and Fire API is a middleware solution that leverages GraphQL to retrieve data related to houses, characters, and books from the famous "A Song of Ice and Fire" series by George R.R.
 Martin.
-This API allows users to manage and retrieve information about these entities.
+This API allows users to manage and retrieve information about these entities efficiently.

+For the underlying data, the API utilizes the Open API found at [https://anapioficeandfire.com/](https://anapioficeandfire.com/).

+Additionally, this API is configured to use **Redis** for caching and **MongoDB** as its database, both of which are set up within a Docker container.

 ## Table of Contents